discosultan/test-assignments/movie-portal/README.md

  ```
  npm start
  ```
  This command starts the Webpack development server that serves the built bundles.
-You can now browse the app at http://localhost:8080. hanges in the code will automatically build and reload the app.
+You can now browse the app at http://localhost:8080.
+Changes in the code will automatically build and reload the app.